Bating (leather)

-Bating, a technical term used in the tanning industry to denote leather that has been treated with hen or pigeon manure, similar to puering (see puer) where the leather has been treated with dog excrement, and which treatment, in both cases, was performed on the raw hide prior to tanning in order to render the skins, and the subsequent leather, soft and supple.
+Bating is a technical term used in the tanning industry to denote leather that has been treated with hen or pigeon manure, similar to puering (see puer) where the leather has been treated with dog excrement, and which treatment, in both cases, was performed on the raw hide prior to tanning in order to render the skins, and the subsequent leather, soft and supple.
 Today, both practices are obsolete and have been replaced in the tanneries with other natural proteolytic enzymes.

 Leather processing

 Since early times, tanners have made use of either dog fæces, or hen and pigeon manure, in one of the early phases of leather treatment to produce a soft leather.
-A bath solution containing the animal extracts was made and the raw hide inserted and left there for a few days, which action activated the bacteria and enzymes that reacted with the collagen in the animal skin to make the leather soft and supple.
-This step was followed by drenching, a term denoting skins that are thoroughly washed in a bath solution of bran (usually of barley or rye), or ash bark.
-This process was thought to open-up the fibre, and, if lime (CaO) was used to remove hair before the actual bating, drenching removes excess or residual lime trapped in the leather.
+A bath solution containing the animal extracts was made and the raw hide inserted and left there for a few days, which activated the bacteria and enzymes that reacted with the collagen in the animal skin to make the leather soft and supple.
+This step was followed by drenching, a term denoting skins that were thoroughly washed in a bath solution of bran (usually of barley or rye), or ash bark.
+This process was thought to open up the fibre, and, if lime (CaO) was used to remove hair before the actual bating, drenching removed excess or residual lime trapped in the leather.

-Early inventors who concerned themselves with tanning looked upon bating as a process for removing lime from the skins, and nothing more, and since the use of animal fæces was repulsive, sought to substitute their use and to replicate the action by inventing artificial bates.
-What they failed to realize, however, is that bating also acts upon the skin fibres and portions of the skins are rendered soluble thereby, bringing them into the necessary condition.
+Early inventors who concerned themselves with tanning looked upon bating as a process for removing lime from the skins, and nothing more, and since the use of animal fæces was repulsive, sought to substitute them by inventing artificial bates.
+What they failed to realize, however, was that bating also acts upon the skin fibres, rendering portions of the skins soluble, bringing about the finished condition.
 One of the early inventions made to replicate bating was the chemical use of old lime liquors (with high levels of ammonia) neutralized with sulphuric acid.
 This method more nearly approximates to the conditions of the dung.